 Conversion marketing is based on controlling the conversion rate.
 Here are some actionable tips to improve it as well as your overall performance.

 - Website usability.
 Among common reasons for the low number of conversions are usability issues on your website.
 It may be poor site navigation, which makes users struggle to find the products they need.
 Create product names relevant to what you sell, for instance, "nylon dog collar" or "leather cat collar."
 Make sure you set up filtering right, and the categories are logical.
 Avoid overwhelming users with too many options; otherwise, you will make their shopping harder.

 - Google search.
-Searching in Google is the first thing the majority of consumers do when they consider buying.
+Searching on Google is the first thing the majority of consumers do when they consider making a purchase.
 Make your products easy to find on Google to acquire more leads with search engine optimization.

 - Mobile usage.
-Mobile optimization is a necessity today due to the global spread of smartphones and the huge amount of time people spend on them.
+Mobile optimization is a necessity due to the global spread of smartphones and the enormous amount of time people spend on them.
 Make sure all elements of your content — text, CTA buttons, links — are responsive and display well on screens with different resolutions.

 Engage with the target audience